2019-2020 ACCOUNTABILITY, Climate, Equity, and Scholarship (ACES) Fellows program

 Applications are welcome from scholars with a strength in, and evidence of, a respect for diversity and inclusion.
-We invite applications from scholars whose work aligns with a field or department in the College of Liberal Arts.
-The College of Liberal Arts is home to over 8,000 undergraduate and graduate students and approximately 450 faculty members across 12 departments and one interdisciplinary studies unit.
-Applicants' doctoral degrees should be completed between January 1, 2015 and July 1, 2019.
-The application for the Texas A&M University’s ACES Fellows Program is available at 2018 ACES Fellows Application and will require the submission of:
+We invite applications from scholars whose work aligns with a field or department in the College of Education and Human Development and/or the College of Liberal Arts.
+Applicants' doctoral degrees should be completed between January 1, 2016 and July 1, 2020.

-- Proposed scholarly project(s) (3-5 pages) that will be conducted during the fellowship years
+- Proposal of scholarly project(s) (3-5 pages, double-spaced, 12-point font size) that will be conducted during the fellowship years

-- Statement explaining how your scholarship, teaching, and/or other experiences have demonstrated a commitment to diversity and how that commitment may benefit Texas A&M (NOTE: Diversity service work is not required as part of this fellowship)
+- Statement (1-3 pages, double-spaced, 12-point font size) explaining how your scholarship, teaching, and/or other experiences have demonstrated a commitment to diversity and how that commitment may benefit Texas A&M University

 Texas A&M University is an Equal Opportunity/Affirmative Action/Veterans/Disability employer committed to building a culturally diverse educational environment.
 Applications from women, minorities, and members of other underrepresented groups are strongly encouraged and will be actively sought.
 The University is aware that attracting and retaining exceptional faculty often depends on meeting the needs of two careers and therefore implements policies that contribute to work-life balance.